TadewosBell/LifeSaverServer/README.md

 git push origin button-component
 ```

-Then, go to GitHub, click the compare and pull request button, and create a draft pull request.
+Then, go to GitHub, click the compare and pull request button, click the dropdown on "Create Pull Request", and create a draft pull request.

+#### Keep Working

+Then, keep committing and pushing your branch to the origin.
+New commits in the branch will automatically be added to the pull request.

+#### Merge the feature branch

+When the branch is done, go to GitHub, and click "Ready for review".

+Confirm that all of the changes are ok with the other team members.

+Click "Merge pull request"

+And you're done a feature!